masumi-network/kodosumi/docs/what-is-kodosumi.md

 ![Eco System](./assets/ecosystem.png)

-# Introduction

 Kodosumi consists of three main building blocks.
 First, a _Ray cluster_ to execute agentic services at scale.
 Kodosumi builds on top of Ray and actively manages the lifecycle and events of service executions from _starting_ to _finished_ or _error_.
 No matter you name your code an application, flow, service or script: The third building block is _your application_ which runs on top of Kodosumi.

-The following architecture shows the relation between the three building blocks: 1) your service on top of 2) Kodosumi which operates 3) a distributed compute cluster with Ray secure and at scale.
+### The following architecture shows the relation between the three building blocks:

+1. Your service on top of 2) Kodosumi which operates 3) a distributed compute cluster with Ray secure and at scale.

 [![kodosumi overview](./assets/thumb/architecture.png)](./assets/architecture.png)